Chart Color Schemes

 Summerland Point - Gwandalan is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Summerland Point - Gwandalan's dwellings, as per the latest Census, consisted of 96.5% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 83.2% houses and 16.7% other dwellings.
+Summerland Point - Gwandalan's dwelling structures, as per the latest Census, consisted of 96.5% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 83.2% houses and 16.7% other dwellings.
 Home ownership in Summerland Point - Gwandalan stood at 40.1%, with mortgaged dwellings at 39.7% and rented ones at 20.3%.
-The median monthly mortgage repayment was $1,753, below Sydney metro's average of $1,900.
-Median weekly rent was $395, slightly higher than Sydney metro's $385.
-Nationally, Summerland Point - Gwandalan's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median monthly mortgage repayment was $1,753, lower than Sydney metro's $1,900.
+Median weekly rent was recorded at $395, compared to Sydney metro's $385.
+Nationally, Summerland Point - Gwandalan's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing